gifrancohe/searcher/README.md

-# Project Title
+# Searcher

 Application to search and filter properties, which allows you to search by city, price and type of property.

 ### Prerequisites 📋

 You need to have Nodejs in version v10.19.0 or higher.
 You also need to have npm installed on version 6.14.4 or higher.

 ## Getting Started 🚀